yii2tech/admin/README.md

 file and basic view files.
 The created structure is necessary for the correct rendering of the code created by "Admin CRUD" generator.

-"Admin CRUD" generator is similar to regular "CRUD" generator, but it generates code, which use tools from this extension, so the result code is much more easier.
+"Admin CRUD" generator is similar to regular "CRUD" generator, but it generates code, which uses tools from this extension, so the result code is much more clean.

 ## Internationalization <span id="internationalization"></span>